 Engineered to meet the demands of today’s modern traveler

-Bella™, The Virtual Hotel Agent™ (Bella), represents the next generation of artificial intelligence that is designed specifically for the hospitality industry.
-Using data collected from various hotel and hotel chains, the team behind Bella discovered the most Frequently Asked Questions hotels face and programmed Bella to answer them all.
+Annette™, The Virtual Hotel Agent™ (Annette), represents the next generation of artificial intelligence that is designed specifically for the hospitality industry.
+Using data collected from various hotel and hotel chains, the team behind Annette discovered the most Frequently Asked Questions hotels face and programmed Annette to answer them all.

 According to Kimberly Berry, Director of Digital Business Development at Travel Outlook, “a hotel chain with more than 800 hotels found that 91% of emails/messages have one of the same 18 questions.
 Another chain with 30 hotels found that 63% of emails/messages have one of the same 8 questions.
 Another study found that more than 50% of pre-stay and in-stay requests from online travel agencies such as Expedia go unanswered.”